kenhkan/noflo-semanticsthree/README.md

 #### In-ports

-  * IN: a stream of packets, each is an array representing a field in the query.
-Query is submitted upon disconnect.
+  * IN: an object containing the fields.
+The value can be an array.
+    Query is submitted upon for each incoming packet.
   * CLIENT: a Semantics3 client object created by `Client` component

 #### Out-ports